10 Genius Ways Celebrities Multitask Their Makeup Products

 "I love the Rosebud Salve in the blue can.
 I wear it with my lipstick," she told Allure.
 "I did this trick last summer, when I was on vacation: I used it to prime my lashes before curling.
 It was like a natural mascara.
 It made the lashes hold the curl and look shiny.
 I use it for everything!"

-Emmy Rossum — Lipstick as Highlighter
+Emmy Rossum—Lipstick as Highlighter

 If you're looking for a natural-looking glow, Rossum suggests using an oil-based lipstick—like Burt's Bee's jojoba oil lipsticks—and dab it on your cheekbones, down your nose, and on your cupid's bow in lieu of highlighter.
-The trick, which is also touted by stars like Zendaya, delivers a sweat-like glow in the best way possible.
+The trick, which is also touted by stars such as Zendaya, delivers a sweat-like glow in the best way possible.

-“Having a lipstick that has jojoba oil and other things in it that makes it feel really nourishing is really nice,” Rossum told People.
-“I like it not only before bed but I like it even over makeup.
+“Having a lipstick that has jojoba oil and other things in it that make it feel really nourishing is really nice,” Rossum told People.
+“I like it not only before bed, but I like it even over makeup.
 In lieu of highlighter, put some on your cheekbones, above your cupid’s bow, and down your nose—it makes your face look really healthy and moisturized.”

-Selena Gomez — Highlighter as Eyeshadow
+Selena Gomez—Highlighter as Eyeshadow

 For most beauty lovers, highlighter is an essential step to making your skin look like it's glowing.
 But you don't need to stop at your cheekbones and cupid's bow.
 Gomez recommends using highlighter on your eyelids as a makeshift eyeshadow to make your face glow from top to bottom.
 The singer picked up the trick from her makeup artist, Hung Vanngo, according to Teen Vogue.

-Jessica Alba — Mascara as Eyeliner
+Jessica Alba—Mascara as Eyeliner

 Mascara and eyeliner are both in the eye department, so naturally they would sub in for one another.
 In an interview with Byrdie, Alba's makeup artist, Daniel Martin, revealed that he taught the actress to use mascara for a killer cat eye.